ozooxo/Schemannian/README.rst

 As a scheme/Racket based package for symbolic mathematics for physicist, "Schemannian" currently supports a realization of Euler-Lagrangian Equation is classical physics, Riemannian geometry and General Relativity calculations, and simple Grassmannian Calculus.

-"Schemannian" is a project submitted to `Lisp In Summer Projects 2013`_.
+"Schemannian" won the first Jane Street prize of `Lisp In Summer Projects 2013`_.

 .. _Lisp In Summer Projects 2013: http://lispinsummerprojects.org/